what is PKIPKIpublic key infrastructure

 • A private key only the owner ever holds

 What one key encrypts, only the other can decrypt.
-That property powers both confidentiality (encrypt to my public key, only I can read it) and authenticity (I sign with my private key, anyone can verify with my public key).
+That single property powers both confidentiality (encrypt to my public key, only I can read it) and authenticity (I sign with my private key, anyone can verify the signature with my public key).
+Modern algorithms include RSA, ECDSA on the classical side, and ML-KEM / ML-DSA on the post-quantum side.

 The Building Blocks of an Enterprise PKI

 1. Root CA — the offline anchor of trust.
-Stored in an HSM, used rarely.
+Stored in an HSM, used rarely (only to sign issuing CAs or its own CRL).
+The root's private key is the single most sensitive secret in your organisation.

-2. Issuing CAs — online subordinates that sign day-to-day certificates.
+2. Issuing CAs — online subordinates that sign day-to-day certificates for users, servers and devices.
+Compartmentalised by use case (TLS, code signing, device, S/MIME).

-3. Registration Authority (RA) — validates requests before signing.
+3. Registration Authority (RA) — validates the identity and authorisation of a requester before a certificate is signed.

-• Device identity for IoT and zero-trust networks
+• Device identity for IoT, OT, vehicles and AI agents

 • Smart-card and certificate-based user authentication